E-E-A-T in 2026: How to Build Real Experience Into Your Content

 Is E-E-A-T a direct ranking factor?

 No. E-E-A-T itself is not a “score” in the algorithm.
 It is a framework used in the Search Quality Rater Guidelines to evaluate how well Google’s systems are doing.
-But the same ideas influence how core ranking systems reward or demote content.
+But a 2025 correlation study analysing 10 million search results suggests E-E-A-T-related signals account for approximately 8% of ranking weight across all queries and that figure roughly triples to around 24% for YMYL topics.
+The direction is clear: the more YMYL your niche, the less optional E-E-A-T becomes.

 In simple words: